DocuWare Cloud-Services Agreement with

 1. Scope of this Agreement

 1.1 This DocuWare Cloud-Services Agreement (“Agreement”) is by and between Service Provider and Customer.
-This Agreement shall govern Customer´s use of Cloud-Services consisting of the cloud based document management, applications (including Local Application Programs as defined below), storage space, computing capacity and other cloud based services as made available by DocuWare www.docuware.com/cloud upon effective date of this Agreement (collectively “Cloud-Services”).
-The commercial terms of the Cloud-Services (fees, term etc.) will be agreed between Service Provider and Customer in an Order placed by Customer if confirmed by Service Provider (“Order”).
+This Agreement shall govern Customer´s use of Cloud-Services consisting of the cloud based document management, applications (including Local Application Programs as defined below), storage space, computing capacity and other cloud based services as made available by DocuWare www.docuware.com/cloud to the extent contracted for by Customer with Service Provider in an Order (as defined below) hereunder and upon the effective date of such Order (collectively “Cloud-Services”).
+The commercial terms and other specifications of the Cloud-Services (e.g., fees, term, type of Cloud-Services etc.) will be agreed between Service Provider and Customer in an Order placed by Customer if confirmed by Service Provider (“Order”).

 1.2 In consideration of the Customer´s compliance with this Agreement and the applicable Order, the Service Provider will (on and subject to the terms and conditions of this Agreement and the applicable Order) procure these Cloud-Services from a local affiliated company of the DocuWare-Group (such affiliate hereinafter referred to as “DocuWare”).
 DocuWare may, in its sole discretion, subcontract the provision of the Cloud-Services to third parties (e.g., external data centers) without notice to or approval of Customer (subject always to Schedule 1).